Groundcover project update

 Herbs With Strong Scents

-We like the scent of our garden herbs, they are fun to cook with.
+We like the scent of our aromatic garden herbs, and they are fun to cook with.
 The rabbits and deer are not so happy with them.
 This pretty one is Cuban Oregano and whenever I put out a pot of it the rabbits leave.